cambiotraining/bacterial-genomics/materials/07-bacqc.md

     -r2 _2.fastq.gz
 ```

+By default the script will add names to each sample based on the name of the FASTQ files.
+However, you may want to use more meaningful names to each sample.
-Now, you can open this file in _Excel_ and edit the path to the data (it's good practice to use the actual path rather than the relative path).
+If that were the case, you could open the file in _Excel_ and edit it further.

 :::